Isolation Skills Training

 FAAC scripts commonly associated with this level of training are identified as “Acclimation”, “Skill Builders”, “Scan and Assess”, “Mirror Checks”, “Situation Assessment”, “Radio Operation” and “Risk Recognition”.

-Phase 2 introduces the student/operator the next level of training that seeks to establish a “Sequential system” or “Sequential approach” to multi-faceted tasks required for the safe operation of a vehicle.
-The theory is based on sequencing of correct responses to lower the time and challenge of split-second decision making and judgment so the student response becomes more “conditioned” and less confrontational.
-Repeated practice within the simulator will result in smoother operation and reduced number of cognitive reactions.
+Introduce the student/operator to the next level of training that seeks to establish a “Sequential system” or “Sequential approach” to multi-faceted tasks required for the safe operation of a vehicle or Pump apparatus.
+The theory is based on the sequencing of correct responses to lower the time and challenge of split-second decision making and judgment so the student response becomes more “conditioned” and less confrontational.
+Repeated practice within the simulator will result in smoother operation and a reduced number of cognitive reactions.

-In this Phase, the student can be challenged at a level that is most like actual “real world” vehicle operations with increased liability, greater risks and potentially stressful situations.
-Training opportunities include tactical vehicle operations, safe vehicle operations, teamwork, community considerations, strategic vehicle placement, communication responsibilities, policy and procedures, case law, state law and federal law, as well as proper decision making and judgment in high-speed, rapidly evolving and developing situations.
+The student can be challenged at a level that is most like the actual “real world” vehicle operations and medical response with increased liability, greater risks, and potentially stressful situations.
+Training opportunities include medical response, tactical vehicle operations, safe vehicle operations, teamwork, community considerations, strategic vehicle placement, communication responsibilities, policy and procedures, case law, state law, and federal law, as well as proper decision making and judgment in high-speed, rapidly evolving and developing situations.

-The overarching theme introduced at this level of vehicle operation is “A Controlled Response to a Crisis Situation” and the theory of “Managing” a situation rather than attempting to “Control” it.
+The overarching theme introduced at this level of training is “A Controlled Response to a Crisis Situation” and the theory of “Managing” a situation rather than attempting to “Control” it.

-Phase 4 is the marrying of driving skills, field operations, and interactive skills.
+Marrying of driving skills, field operations, and interactive skills.
 This is where the student will be presented with the opportunity to demonstrate their respect, understanding, and commitment to the safe and proper operation of the motor vehicle.
 This “test” is accomplished by combining the two basic challenges of “driving interaction” and “human interaction”.
-In many cases, Law Enforcement Officers, Deputies, Agents and First Responders tend to de-value the risk and responsibilities of safe vehicle operations for the excitement and compelling nature of interacting with humans in critical, dangerous and often stressful situations.
-Contemporary standards require student/operators to “de-escalate” situations they confront.
-The “De-escalation” sequencing commences with a controlled, professional and non-stressful driving response.
+In many cases, Law Enforcement Officers, Deputies, Agents, and First Responders tend to de-value the risk and responsibilities of safe vehicle operations for the excitement and compelling nature of interacting with humans in critical, dangerous and often stressful situations.
+Contemporary standards require students/operators to “de-escalate” situations they confront.
+The “De-escalation” sequencing commences with a controlled, professional, and non-stressful driving response.

-Transition between the two simulators can begin or end at either the Driving Simulator or the Force Options (human interaction) Simulator.
-A third level of training opportunity of “physical exertion” can be added to test and/or challenge a student’s ability to control their breathing, blood pressure and/or stress.
-This additional dimension of training further affords the student the opportunity to practice de-escalation, control, decision and judgment skills as well as demonstrate the skills required for a safe and successful “driving” and “human interaction” situation so often presented to law enforcement professionals.
+The transition between the two simulators can begin or end at either the Driving Simulator or the Force Options (human interaction) Simulator.
+A third level of training opportunity of “physical exertion” can be added to test and/or challenge a student’s ability to control their breathing, blood pressure, and/or stress.
+This additional dimension of training further affords the student the opportunity to practice de-escalation, control, decision, and judgment skills as well as demonstrate the skills required for a safe and successful “driving” and “human interaction” situation so often presented to law enforcement professionals.